-Email Incident Response 101: Strategies to Detect, Analyze, and Mitigate Threats
+Email Incident Response 101: Detect, Analyze, and Mitigate Threats

-In the ever-evolving digital landscape, email remains a primary conduit for communication, especially in the corporate world.
+Email is a primary tool for communication, especially in the corporate world.
 However, its widespread use makes it a favored target for cyber threats.
 Attackers employ sophisticated techniques, such as phishing, spear phishing, and malware attacks, that can bypass traditional defenses.
 As a result, businesses need to adopt a proactive approach to email incident response, a structured methodology to handle and mitigate potential threats.
 This post will walk you through strategies to detect, analyze, and mitigate email-related cyber threats effectively.

 1. Understanding the Importance of Email Incident Response